Arcadia-Science/2025-diyraman-bio/README.md

 ## Purpose

 This repository accompanies the pub, "DIY Raman spectroscopy for biological research."
-It contains the data acquired and analyzed in this effort, Jupyter notebooks for calibration and figure generation, and a summary of data from the spectral library.
+It contains the data acquired and analyzed in this effort, Jupyter notebooks for calibration and figure generation, a Python script for applying calibration to raw data, and a summary of data from the spectral library.

 ## Installation and Setup